Support #3069

 History

-#1 Updated by Knödlseder Jürgen almost 5 years ago
+#1 Updated by Knödlseder Jürgen about 5 years ago

 This is not surprising. ctmodel samples the model at the logarithmic bin centre, hence with a fine sampling things become more accurate.
 See for example http://cta.irap.omp.eu/ctools/users/tips/index.html#tip-binned.

-#2 Updated by Specovius Andreas almost 5 years ago
+#2 Updated by Specovius Andreas about 5 years ago

 • Tracker changed from Bug to Support